Characters of the Overwatch franchise

-The Overwatch franchise, a series of first-person shooter games developed by Blizzard Entertainment consists of 36 playable characters across both games.
+The Overwatch franchise, a series of first-person shooter games developed by Blizzard Entertainment, consists of 44 playable characters across both games.
 The original 2016 game, Overwatch, featured 32 playable characters known as heroes and a number of supporting characters as part of the game's narrative, which is told through animated media and digital comics outside of the game.
 Its sequel, Overwatch 2, was released in October 2022 and replaced Overwatch.
-The sequel builds upon the same hero roster and added more characters, currently consisting of 36 heroes.
+The sequel builds upon the same hero roster and added more characters, currently consisting of 44 heroes.
 However, as Overwatch 2 had been developed to be a faster game with five-versus-five teams rather than six-versus-six, several of the characters had tweaks or major rebuilds within Overwatch 2, as well as different character designs.

 The story of Overwatch takes place on Earth in the "near future" in the years after the "Omnic Crisis," a period in which robots (called "omnics") rose up in rebellion worldwide, and the United Nations formed an elite group called Overwatch to combat them.
-Overwatch continued to protect the peace until it was disbanded years later under a cloud of suspicion, but its former members have returned to the fore in light of new threats to humanity.
+Overwatch continued to protect the peace until it was disbanded years later under a cloud of suspicion, but its former members have returned to the force in light of new threats to humanity.
 Blizzard wanted to create a diverse set of characters to reflect a positive outlook on this near future, incorporating non-human characters and non-standard character traits.
-The game launched with 21 characters, with eleven more added post-release.
+The game launched with 21 characters, with 21 more added post-release across both games.
 Nine characters reprised their role as playable heroes in the crossover multiplayer online battle arena game, Heroes of the Storm.